upranav13/upranav13.github.io/cv-academic.md

 ## 🎓 Education

-**PhD in Evolutionary Biology**, *Jagiellonian University*, Poland (2019 – 2025)
+**PhD in Evolutionary Biology**, *Jagiellonian University*, Poland (2019–2025)
-Thesis: *Environment-dependent balancing selection in the bulb mite* (*Rhizoglyphus robini*)
+Thesis: *Maintenance of 6Pgdh Polymorphism in Bulb Mites: Insights from Field Studies, Experimental Evolution, and Life-History Trade-Offs*
 Supervisor: Prof. Jacek Radwan
-My doctoral work combines experimental evolution, field surveys, and life-history assays to explore how environmental variation maintains genetic polymorphism.
+My doctoral research combined field studies, experimental evolution, life-history assays, and population genetic approaches to investigate the maintenance of genetic polymorphism under different environmental and demographic conditions.

-**Integrated Master’s in Biology**, *Indian Institute of Science Education and Research (IISER)*, Tirupati, India (2014 – 2019)
+**Integrated Master’s in Biology**, *Indian Institute of Science Education and Research (IISER) Tirupati*, India (2014–2019)
-Thesis: *Camouflage and coat-colour evolution in squirrels (Sciuridae)*
+Thesis: *Evolution of coat color and pattern in squirrels of the world*
-This work focused on comparative phylogenetics and perceptual modelling to understand ecological and evolutionary patterns in mammalian coloration.
+My Master's research used phylogenetic comparative approaches and a camouflage experiment to investigate the evolution and potential adaptive significance of coat colour and pattern diversity in squirrels.

 ---

 ## 🧭 Research Interests

-I am broadly interested in how **environmental variation shapes evolutionary trajectories**, integrating molecular, ecological, and quantitative approaches.
-My main themes include genotype–environment interactions, eco-evolutionary feedbacks, real-time selection dynamics, and the maintenance of genetic diversity.
-I particularly value cross-disciplinary approaches that connect genetics, behaviour, and environmental data.
+I am broadly interested in **evolutionary biology**, from the maintenance of genetic variation within populations to the evolution and diversification of traits across species.
+My research interests include **evolutionary ecology, experimental evolution, population genetics, phylogenetics, and comparative biology**, with an interest in how environmental and biological variation shape evolutionary processes.

+I am especially interested in combining different approaches, including experiments, field studies, molecular methods, statistical modelling, and comparative analyses, to address evolutionary questions across different biological scales.

 ---

-## 🧪 Professional Experience
+## 🧪 Research Experience

 **Doctoral Researcher**, Jagiellonian University, Kraków (2019–2025)
-Working on experimental evolution and field studies on natural polymorphisms, integrating population genetics, physiology, and quantitative trait assays.
+Investigated the maintenance of genetic polymorphism in bulb mites through field studies, experimental evolution, life-history assays, population genetics, and molecular approaches.

 **Research Intern**, IISER Tirupati (2017–2018)
-Studied stress-induced dispersal in *Drosophila melanogaster*, quantifying behavioural and reproductive effects of environmental variation.
+Used experimental evolution and behavioural assays in *Drosophila melanogaster* to investigate associations between dispersal evolution and responses to environmental stress.

 **Undergraduate Researcher**, IISER Tirupati (2015–2017)
-Collected and analysed morphometric and ecological data on birds to study local adaptation and phenotypic variation.
+Conducted field observations and GPS-based mapping to investigate territorial behaviour and habitat use in newly described bird species in the montane forests of southern India.

 ---

 ## 🧑‍🏫 Teaching & Mentoring

-I have taught Master’s-level courses in **Science Communication** and **Bioinformatics**, guiding over a hundred students during three academic years.
-I have supervised and co-mentored Bachelor’s and Master’s research projects, focusing on evolutionary ecology and communication design.
+I have three years of experience teaching Master’s-level courses in **Science Communication** and **Bioinformatics**, working with more than 100 students.
+I have also supervised and co-mentored Bachelor’s and Master’s students through research projects and theses.

-My mentorship also includes helping new PhD students with experimental setup, data organization, and scientific writing.
-I occasionally conduct informal workshops on visual design for posters and effective presentation skills.
+My teaching and mentoring experience has included scientific writing, data analysis, research design, and the communication and presentation of scientific results.

 ---